 cbHeight is greater than maxBtSize

+treeType is not equal to SINGLE_TREE and cbWidth is greater than 32

+treeType is not equal to SINGLE_TREE and cbHeight is greater than 32

 mttDepth is greater than or equal to maxMttDepth

 treeType is equal to DUAL_TREE_CHROMA and ( cbWidth / SubWidthC ) * ( cbHeight / SubHeightC ) is less than or equal to 16 [Ed.
 (SL): is “less than or” needed here?]